equs-python/__equs__.Python/day-2-python-hw-applications/README.md

 3. Tips, Tricks, and Teasers
 4. Installfest / Hackathon

 *Caveat*: I make no claim to be "the best" at this stuff.
-Many of my code examples are taken from real lab software I have worked on, and it may not be optimal.
+Many of my code examples are taken from real lab software I have worked on; it works, but it may not be optimal.